 6. Your previous credit inquiries

-Your report lists all the applications for credit you have made in the last year or so, this can be helpful by making sure you do not approach and apply to the same lender within to short a period.
+Your report lists all the applications for credit you have made in the last year or so (credit inquiries), this can be helpful by making sure you do not approach and apply to the same lender within to short a period.

 7. Find mistakes

-Checking your credit ratings report gives you the opportunity to spot any mistakes which have been incorrectly captured.
-If you feel there are some errors posted by the lender, you can make contact with them in order to correct the errors, or in the case of dispute, escalate the issue,
+Checking your credit report gives you the opportunity to spot any mistakes which have been incorrectly captured.
+If you feel there are some errors posted by the lender, you can make contact with them in order to correct the errors, or in the case of you wanting to dispute an item on your credit report, escalate the issue,

 8. Who has been looking into your profile